abinit/abinit-fallbacks/README.md

 ## In brief

 Abinit-fallbacks is a package builder for the external dependencies (e.g. external libraries) of Abinit, in development environments lacking these.
-Usage of Abinit-fallbacks does not provide full support for the advanced features of Abinit nor HPC-grade calculation capabilities.
+Usage of Abinit-fallbacks is not intended to provide full support for the advanced features of Abinit nor HPC-grade calculation capabilities.
 Abinit-fallbacks is designed to let developers quickly test new versions of these external dependencies in various situations before proposing upgrades, as